yyu18/reactExpressDemo/Notes.md

 pure function, no side effects, no change on params,no change to outside variable, same param return same result.

-do not use too long if function, return early
+do not use too long if function, return early,make sure the if only have one hierarchy

 make sure each line of the function is under same hierarchy
 # Reference VS Value